Pouja/configuring-esm/docs/blog.md

 ```

 esbuild Has its own transpiler, so that is why only some properties are read from the tsconfig.
-But the exception is when you use a plugin like `esbuild`-decorator, which does use all the settings from your tsconfig.
+But the exception is when you use a plugin like [`esbuild-decorator`](https://www.npmjs.com/package/esbuild-decorators), which does use all the settings from your tsconfig.
 So you can not just configure your tsconfig to use CommonJS and then tell `esbuild` to output in ESM, you will most likely get some runtime errors.

 The `mainFields` property is quite important.